garylirocks/quickrefs/azure-firewall.markdown

 - Under the hood, Azure Firewall has a public ALB and a internal ALB
 - You want traffic from spoke to a shared service in the CommonServices subnet in hub to be filtered by Firewall
-- The UDR rule in red could cause asymmetric routing, inbound traffic goes via instance `.7`, but return traffic goes via instance `.6`
+- The UDR rule in red (hub vNet range as prefix) could cause asymmetric routing, inbound traffic goes via instance `.7`, but return traffic goes via instance `.6`
-- The UDR rule in spoke should not include the Firewall subnet, set the prefix to `192.168.1.0/24`, instead of the whole hub address space
+- If a spoke needs to reach a specific subnet in hub vNet, use the subnet's range as prefix (eg. `192.168.1.0/24`), instead of the whole hub vNet address space

 ## Azure Firewall Manager